 MP for Newry and Armagh

-Dáire Hughes is a Sinn Féin Member of Parliament for Newry and Armagh, first elected on 4 July 2024.
-The data provided describes his current role but does not include details of his career before his election.
+Dáire Hughes is a Sinn Féin Member of Parliament for Newry and Armagh, elected on 4 July 2024.
+The dataset does not provide details of his career prior to entering Parliament.

-Declared financial interests: three entries in total — two visits outside the UK and one miscellaneous entry.
+Declared financial interests include two entries for visits outside the UK and one miscellaneous item.

 Generated 21 February 2026